onap/dcaegen2/docs/sections/services/prh/architecture.rst

 PRH Architecture
 ===================

-**PRH** is a new DCAE micro-service which participates in the Physical Network Function Plug and Play (PNF PnP) procedure.
+**PRH** is a DCAE micro-service which participates in the Physical Network Function Plug and Play (PNF PnP) procedure.
 PNF PnP is used to register PNF when it comes online.

 PRH Processing Flow